theboycoder/-OLD-Yieldblox-Community-Guide-/YieldbloxPlatformGuide.md

 ![87ba6e96277247439a684045e72f07e2](https://user-images.githubusercontent.com/45983304/150630316-62baa55a-7b1a-476a-b885-d311c73c2d53.png)

-After borrowing assets, the asset borrowed can be lent back into the protocol
+After borrowing assets, the asset borrowed can be lent back into the protocol.
+The user must ensure their health factor will be above 1.10 after the loan has been originated.
+If a user account's health factor falls below 1.00, its positions can be liquidated until its health factor reaches 1.00.

 ![lending borrowed asset home page](https://user-images.githubusercontent.com/45983304/150630560-7be872aa-61da-453b-9fd2-cd8fcd81133c.png)

-## Using the Platform - Lending Borrowed Assets